GIScience/climate-action-hiwalk/README.md

 ### Names

 We have to replace names at multiple level.

-Let's start with refactoring the name of the `BlueprintComputeInput` and the `BlueprintOperator` classes in [plugin.py](plugin_blueprint/plugin.py).
+Let's start with refactoring the name of the package ([plugin_blueprint/](plugin_blueprint/)).
+If you don't want to get creative you can simply mimic the repository name.
+This directory is also copied to the Docker container we use for deployment.
+Therefore, you have to change the name also in the [Dockerfile](Dockerfile) and the [Dockerfile.Kaniko](Dockerfile.Kaniko).

+Next there are two classes that should be name-related to your plugin:
+The `BlueprintComputeInput` and the `BlueprintOperator` in [plugin.py](plugin_blueprint/plugin.py).
-Replace these classnames with reasonable names related to your idea.
+Refactor-rename these classnames with reasonable names related to your idea.

 ### Operator in [operator_worker.py](plugin_blueprint/operator_worker.py)